richhiey/richhiey.github.io/_posts/2021-3-22-ai-song-contest-part-1.md

 Last year was a great learning experience.
 I got to make music hands-on for the first time in different settings using deep learning algorithms, attended conferences and read more research papers and wrote more code.
 I also learnt about the art of music a little bit more.
 I was introduced to the creative process of making art and augmenting it using technology to create something unique.
 From around the end of the past year until today, I have been learning about various research directions in music-AI and understanding the stacks of technology on which AI algorithms would have to work in order to support people in playing or creating music.
 This stack looks something like -

 - Music Theory (Notation, Scale, Key, Meter, Rhythm, Chords, Playing)
-- Musical Instruments
+- Musical Instruments (Piano, Guitar)
 - ------------------------------
-- Music hardware (MIDI controllers, mics, Guitars)
+- Music hardware (MIDI controller, mic)
-- Digital Signal Processing (Mixers, connecting wires and math)
+- Digital Signal Processing (Mixer, connecting wires and math)
 - Digital Audio Workstations (LMMS, Bitwig-8track, Ableton Live)
 - Virtual Studio Technology
 - Max device programming and M4L devices